brotatotes/bht-automation/bht gen 3/Acts/Chapter 24/Acts 24 1 bht.md

 ### John Calvin:
-1. "It was a sign of an evil conscience...they hire a rhetorician."
+1. "Forasmuch as Paul did use no eloquence, they had no need to hire a rhetorician to contend with him in eloquence.
+Moreover, they did exceed both in dignity and also in multitude, so that it was an easy matter for them to oppress a poor man, and such a one as was destitute of man’s help."
-2. "The Jews did omit nothing whereby they might oppress Paul."
+2. "Therefore it was a sign of an evil conscience, in that seeing they were men of great experience, exercised in public affairs, and skillful in matters pertaining to courts, they hire a rhetorician."
-3. "Let him call to mind this history, and let him be of good courage."
+3. "And Luke declareth this, therefore, that we may know that the Jews did omit nothing whereby they might oppress Paul; and that they might not only prove him guilty, but so dash him out of countenance, that he might not be able to defend himself."

 ### Philip Schaff:
 1. "Roman usage required that a case referred to the higher tribunal like this should be proceeded with as soon as possible."
 2. "The ‘orator’ or rhetorician was an advocate acquainted with the forms of Roman law, employed by the Sanhedrim to conduct their cases in the governor’s court at Cæsarea."
-3. "It has been urged that this address of Tertullus was spoken in the Latin tongue, as originally Latin appears to have been insisted on as the language of the law courts throughout the Empire."
+3. "The alleged Latinisms of the speech of Tertullus sprang naturally from the forms of procedure and certain of the technical terms being originally derived from Rome."

 ### Archibald T. Robertson:
 1. "The employment of a Roman lawyer (Latin orator) was necessary since the Jews were not familiar with Roman legal procedure and it was the custom in the provinces."